 Can my application fee be waived?

-I have been graduated from a University where English was the language of Instruction and examination was English; do I still need to provide proof of English Proficiency?
+I have graduated from a university where English was the language of Instruction and examination was English; do I still need to provide proof of English Proficiency?

 If I feel my academic background does not meet the requirements for admissions, should I still apply?

-The admissions team reviews applications on a holistic basis; therefore, they consider the entire application equally (GPA, resume, references, personal statement) when making a decision, not just academic background.
-If you are not admitted based on your academic background, you would normally receive a feedback how to do academic upgrading and apply in the future.
+The admissions team reviews applications on a holistic basis; therefore, they consider the entire application equally (GPA, resumé and work experience, references, personal statement) when making a decision, not just academic background.
+If you are not admitted based on your academic background, you would normally receive feedback regarding how to upgrade your academics and apply again in the future.

 Do I have to list all the schools and institutions I have attended in the “Academic Background” section of online application?